nehajade03/End-to-End-Inventory-Management-Sales-Analytics-SQL-/README.md

 # Conclusion

 This project demonstrates real-world supply chain and inventory analysis using SQL and relational database concepts.
-It highlights business in
+It highlights business intelligence reporting, data cleaning, KPI analysis, and operational insights generation.